-Kerry is the Global Head of Leadership Development at A.P.
-Moller - Maersk (listed on the Nasdaq Copenhagen), the world's largest integrated transport and logistics company.
-In previous roles, Kerry was formerly a Global Talent Director at Mars Incorporated, business consultant to both public and private companies and academic at Charles Sturt University (Albury Campus) and Monash University (Caulfield Campus) in the business disciplines of management, human resource management and marketing.
+Kerry is the Corporate Vice President of Talent Development and Strategic Workforce Planning at Novo Nordisk, a Danish based pharmaceutical company.
+In previous roles, Kerry was formerly Global Head of Leadership Development at A.P.
+Moller - Maersk (listed on the Nasdaq Copenhagen), Global Talent Director at Mars Incorporated, business consultant to both public and private companies and academic at Charles Sturt University (Albury Campus) and Monash University (Caulfield Campus) in the business disciplines of management, human resource management and marketing.